 Table H-2: Compliance Table for TMDL Implementation Requirements

-North Coast Regional Water Quality Control Board (Region 1) , [STAFF NOTE TO BE DELETED AFTER ADOPTION: In the March 2022 draft of this Permit, this Table contained a column entitled “Additional TMDL-Related Numeric Action Level(s) or Numeric Effluent Limitation(s) (NAL/NEL)”.
+North Coast Regional Water Quality Control Board (Region 1)

+Responsible dischargers for the TMDLs listed in this table are not subject to additional TMDL-related numeric action levels or numeric effluent limitations.
+[STAFF NOTE TO BE DELETED AFTER ADOPTION: In the March 2022 draft of this Permit, this Table contained a column entitled “Additional TMDL-Related Numeric Action Level(s) or Numeric Effluent Limitation(s) (NAL/NEL)”.
 That column has been removed.]